Skyy2K/DiscordMusicBot/README.md

 ## Setup

-View this video to see how to setup the bot: <NOT SETUP>
+View this video to see how to setup the bot: https://www.youtube.com/watch?v=azMy_ttzC08

 ## Features